yagnesh16697/databases/SQL/exercises.md

     - Select all employees from the employees table who were hired in January.
     - Select all employees from the employees table whose hire date was more than 5 years ago.

+21. Using correlated subqueries:

+    - Select all employees from the employees table and add a column that displays their department's average salary.
+Use a correlated subquery to calculate the average salary for each employee's department.

+22. Using self joins:

+    - Select all employees from the employees table and add a column that displays the name of their manager.
+Use a self join on the employees table to retrieve this information.

+23. Using window functions:

+    - Select all employees from the employees table and add a column that displays their salary rank within their department.
+Use a window function to calculate the rank.

+24. Using pivot tables:

+    - Create a pivot table that shows the total salary for each department broken down by job title from the employees table.

+25. Using recursive queries:

+    - Select all employees who report directly or indirectly (i.e., through one or more levels of managers) to a particular manager from the employees table.
+Use a recursive query to traverse the employee hierarchy.

+26. Using temporary tables:

+    - Create a temporary table that stores the total salary for each department from the employees table.
+Then, use this temporary table to join with the departments table to retrieve additional department information.

+27. Using subqueries to modify data:

+    - Update the salary of all employees in the Sales department to be 10% higher than the average salary of all employees in that department.
+Use a subquery to calculate the average salary.

+28. Using common table expressions:

+    - Select all employees from the employees table and add a column that displays the name of their department's manager.
+Use a common table expression to retrieve this information.

+29. Using stored procedures:

+    - Create a stored procedure that retrieves all employees from the employees table and returns the result set sorted by salary in descending order.

+30. Using triggers:

+    - Create a trigger that automatically updates the salary column of the employees table whenever the job_title column of the same table is modified.

+31. Using full-text search:

+    - Select all employees from the employees table whose job title contains the phrase "software engineer".
+Use full-text search to perform this query.

+32. Using JSON data:

+    - Create a table that stores JSON data for each employee in the employees table.
+Then, use JSON functions to extract specific information from this data.

+33. Using XML data:

+    - Create a table that stores XML data for each employee in the employees table.
+Then, use XML functions to extract specific information from this data.

+34. Using spatial data:

+    - Create a table that stores spatial data (e.g., latitude and longitude coordinates) for each employee in the employees table.
+Then, use spatial functions to perform calculations on this data.

+35. Using time-series data:

+    - Create a table that stores time-series data (e.g., stock prices) for a particular security.
+Then, use time-series functions to calculate moving averages or other metrics.

+36. Using partitioning:

+    - Partition the employees table by department so that data for each department is stored in a separate physical file.
+Then, use partition functions to retrieve data efficiently.

+37. Using indexing:

+    - Add indexes to the employees table to improve query performance.
+Experiment with different types of indexes (e.g., clustered vs. non-clustered, covering, filtered) to see how they affect query execution time.

+38. Using database views:

+    - Create a view that joins the employees and departments tables and displays only the columns that are relevant for reporting purposes.
+Use this view to retrieve data for reports.

+39. Using database backups and restores:

+    - Create a backup of your SQL database and restore it to a different server.
+Verify that the restored database contains the same data as the original database.

+40. Using replication:

+    - Set up replication between two SQL servers so that changes made to the employees table on one server are automatically propagated to the other server.
+Test this setup by making changes on both servers and verifying that the changes are replicated correctly.